henrywu2019/BentoML/docs/source/concepts.rst

 API Function and Adapters
 -------------------------

-BentoService API is the entry point for clients to access a prediction service.
-It is defined by writing the API handling function(a class method within the BentoService class) which gets called when client sent an inference request.
+MyModel API is the entry point for clients to access a prediction service.
+It is defined by writing the API handling function(a class method within the MyModel class) which gets called when client sent an inference request.
 User will need to annotate this method with :code:`@kappa.api` decorator and pass in an InputAdapter instance, which defines the desired input format for the API function.
 For example,